ansys/pymechanical/doc/source/user_guide/pool.rst

 Run a user-defined function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
+While the previous example uses the :func:`run_batch() <ansys.mechanical.core.pool.LocalMechanicalPool.run_batch>`
-You can also use the pool to run a custom user-defined function on each
+method to run a set of inputs files, you can also use the
+:func:`map() <ansys.mechanical.core.pool.LocalMechanicalPool.map>` method to run a custom user-defined function on
-instance of Mechanical over a set of input files.
-While the previous example
+each instance of Mechanical over a set of input files.
-uses the :func:`run_batch() <ansys.mechanical.core.MechanicalLocalPool.run_batch>`
-method to run a set of inputs files, the following example uses a function
-to output the final routine rather than the text output from Mechanical.

 .. code:: python